celstuv/CopyTemplte-Balou/README.md

 ------------------------------------------------------------------------

-Project: Copy a theme for the HTML/CSS course of the Digital Project Manager training
+Project: Copy a theme's homepage for the HTML/CSS course of the Digital Project Manager training - (without responsive)

 The theme to copy : Yoko from Wordpress : https://yootheme.com/joomla-templates/balou